A Sense of Space - South Hill Park 2022

 Emergency Art Sale - Artists for Ukraine Exhibition March 2022

 Thursday 24th March 6.30 - 10pm OHOS Studios, 571 Oxford Road Reading RG30 1HL

-A book to be published by Two Rivers Press (estimated publishing date June 2020) with contributions by artists who have participated in the last 20 years of The Whiteknights Studio Trail, that takes place in the vicinity of the Whiteknights campus of The University of Reading.
+A book to be published by Two Rivers Press (publishing date June 2020), edited by Jenny Halstead, with contributions by artists who have participated over the last 20 years in The Whiteknights Studio Trail, that takes place in the vicinity of the Whiteknights campus of The University of Reading.
 (Unfortunately The studio trail has been cancelled this year due to COVID-19 restrictions).

 2nd - 7th July 2019